bll123/di/README.txt

 I do not have access to any HP-UX machine.

 I should have (or be able to get) access to modern AIX on the gcc farm.

-I think that there is no need to maintain 'mkconfig' for modern systems.
-If a system has cmake 3.10 or later, I will ignore 'mkconfig', though it will work to some extent (e.g. Linux tirpc will not work).
-This will save a good deal of trouble.

-Version 5 beta Timeline

-2025-1-20 Very early days, wrote this readme...
+I no longer have access to AIX 5.